-- 1. If you have a previous version of the Epilog Job Manager installed, you must uninstall it before you continue. - 2.
-On your driver CD, select the Job Manager.
+- If you have a previous version of the Epilog Job Manager installed, you must uninstall it before you continue. - After downloading the Job Manager from epiloglaser.com/tech-support/drivers.htm, access the Epilogjobmanagerinstaller.exe.
+Double click to start.

-You can also download the Job Manager from epiloglaser.com/tech-support/drivers. htm.

 3. In Windows 8 or 8.1 you may see this message.
 Click More Info.